CarolinaCobo/la-biblioteca-ms3/README.md

 #### Creation of a Python Virtual Environment

-*Note: The process may be different depending upon your own OS - please follow this [Python help guide](https://python.readthedocs.io/en/latest/library/venv.html) to understand how to create a virtual environment*
+* The process may be different depending upon your own OS - please follow this [Python help guide](https://python.readthedocs.io/en/latest/library/venv.html) to understand how to create a virtual environment*

 #### Install the App dependencies and external libraries